vgopal02/CoffeeQuiz/README.md

 -   #### First Time Visitor Goals

-    1. As a First Time Visitor, I want to easily understand the main purpose of the site - learn more about the organisation and what services it offers.
+    1. As a First Time Visitor, I want to easily understand the theme of the quiz , instructions on how to play and ability to play it.

-        1. Upon entering the site, users are automatically greeted with a clean brand logo and social media links.
+        1. Upon entering the site, users are automatically greeted with a clean image of coffee.

-        2. This is followed by easily readable navigation bar to go to the page of their choice.
-There is a Hero Image with brand text followed by an "About Us Section".
+        2. This is followed by three easily readable options - to play , instructions on how to play and to be able to view saved high scores.

-        3. Between the "Hero-Image" and "About Us' section there is also a small arrow which indicates to users that there are more details below the about-us section to which they may go directly.

     2. As a First Time Visitor, I want to be able to easily navigate throughout the site to find content.

         1. The site has been designed to be fluid and never to entrap the user.
-At the top of each page there is a clean navigation bar, each link describes the page they will end up at clearly.
+Each link clearly describes the page they will end up at clearly.

-        2. As the site in its current state is primarily information based - social media is essential.
-Therefore, social media links have been placed at the top to allow users to navigate without having to search for them.

-        3. Within  the home page as users scroll down for more information , there is a "Join Us" link which is the next point of call should they wish to proceed further .
-This is to ensure the user does not feel entrapped and always has a link to connect to without having to scroll back upto the navigation bar.

-        4. On the Contact Us Page, after a form response is submitted, the page refreshes and the user is brought to the top of the page where the navigation bar is.
+        2. All of the information is within the visibility of the user irrespective of the screen size.

+        3. Font colors and sizes have been designed to ensure the information is clear to the user at all times.

+  -   #### Returning Visitor Goals

+    1. As a Returning Visitor, I want to find the quiz fresh.

+        1. The questions are picked in random order from a database of hardcoded questions.

+        2. This makes it a challenge for the user as they will be tested to new questions.

 ### Further Testing